2026 Candidates winner and World Championship challenger

 What was Sindarov's score in the Candidates?

 Sindarov achieved a dominant score of 9.5/13 heading into the final round, fueled by six wins and zero losses.
 Scoring +6 in a modern Candidates tournament is a historic achievement, as most cycles are won with a +3 or +4 margin.
-Read the Current Snapshot section to see how this score completely reshaped the world title race.
+Read the quick profile to see how this score completely reshaped the world title race.

 How did Sindarov qualify for the Candidates?

 Sindarov earned his ticket to the 2026 Candidates by winning the grueling 2025 FIDE World Cup.
 The World Cup is a brutal knockout format where a single bad day eliminates you, making it one of the most prestigious qualification paths in chess.
-Read the World Cup Win and Candidates 2026 Significance section to track his exact qualification journey.
+Read the career-rise section to track his exact qualification journey.

 Which top players did Sindarov beat in the Candidates?